๐บ๐ธ KubeCon NA 2024 recap

 After thousands of exciting conversations, I survived KubeCon NA 2024.
 Personally, it was the most impactful and enriching KubeCon so far.
 I made many new friends and got to catch up with the usual cloud native suspects.

-Ok, but what's the fuzz?
+Ok, but what's all the fuss about it?
 For me, there were three topics that I was interested to see how they develop:

 Let's cover these topics briefly.
 All slides, videos, and pictures can be found at the end of the blog post.